jesseniagonzalezv/App-Segmentation/README.md

 python3 app/main.py serve
 ```
 - Connect to your local host: [http://0.0.0.0:8080](http://0.0.0.0:8080), an interface will appear.
 - Upload a json file with the url containing the test images.
-Puedes modificar el archivo **examplePayload.json**
+You can modify the file **examplePayload.json**
 - Click on analyze and wait for the download window.
 - The CSV downloaded will contain the images names and labels.